 When awareness strikes, most modern consumers go online right away.

-Awareness lasts for about as long as it takes the person to define the problem in more specific language.
-Once they have better words for what they’re dealing with, they’ll move on to the next phase.
+Awareness lasts for about as long as it takes the person to define the problem in specific terms.
+Once they have better words for describing what they’re dealing with, they’ll move on to the next phase.
 Luckily, this is usually obvious from a marketer’s perspective.

 - How do people first discover they have a problem we can help with?